 In addition to academia, I have been closely involved in business.
 My brother and I started our first company when I was an undergraduate.
 Since then I have consulted with large agricultural and pharmaceutical companies and small biotech companies.
-I am currently part of an I-Corps teaching team that provides training in Life Sciences entrepreneurship.
+I am currently a member of two NSF-funded I-Corps teaching teams that provide training in Life Sciences entrepreneurship.

 Associate Vice President for Research and Innovation